Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Importance-based Selection

 where $K$ denotes the number of perturbations and $\tilde{x}^{k}_{i}$ is the $k$-th perturbed prompt.
 Note that only the instruction part $x_{i(<t)}$ is perturbed and sent to the model for the following likelihood measurement on the original response $x_{i(j)}, j=t,t+1,...,|x_i|$.
 Samples with high prompt uncertainty should be chosen for fine-tuning since the model does not perform consistently on such instructions.

-\cite{jiang2023calibrating} targets at the over-confidence problem of LLMs after instruction tuning~\cite{kadavath2022language}, and proposes to calibrate the uncertainty with augmented prompt ensembles.
-It casts the uncertainty estimation of either discriminative or generative tasks into a multiple-choice selection problem.
-Specifically for open-generation tasks, different candidate responses are designed to be as diverse as possible by: 1) prompting explicitly to encourage semantically distinct answers, or 2) clustering sampled responses (with a high temperature) into groups and choosing the prototype response from each group.
-Such calibrated uncertainty can be used to precisely choose important samples.
+\cite{jiang2023calibrating} target at the over-confidence problem of LLMs after instruction tuning~\cite{kadavath2022language}, and propose the CAPE to calibrate the uncertainty with augmented prompt ensembles. { They first transform all discriminative and generative tasks into multiple-choice problems, and use the LLM's predicted probabilities over answer choices (e.g., A, B, C) for uncertainty estimation.
+Then, prompt augmentations are performed via paraphrasing of the template, permutation of the in-context examples and the answer choices.
+Multiple predictions over the answer choices are collected with the augmented prompts as inputs, which helps calibrate the uncertainty in an ensemble manner.
+Such calibrated uncertainty tells if an instruction-tuned LLM simply memorizes the response to a given prompt rather than truly understanding the instruction.
+Therefore, it can be used to precisely choose important datapoints with high uncertainty. }

 Apart from the uncertainty, the reward model can also be used beyond quality scorer.
 Since most of the knowledge and capabilities are acquired during pre-training~\cite{zhou2024lima}, the instruction tuning datasets are aimed at aligning the behavior of models with human preference and expectations.
 Therefore, for any given instruction $x_i$, if the generated response is of high quality, then the necessity of fine-tuning on this instruction is low.
-Accordingly, $x_i$ is deemed as ``unimportant" and will not be chosen into the subset.
+Accordingly, $x_i$ is deemed as "unimportant" and will not be chosen into the subset.
 In that case, the language model parameterized as $\theta$ is first prompted with $x_{i(<t)}$ to generate the response $\hat{x}_{i(\geq t)}^{\theta}$.
-Then, a reward model parameterized as $\phi$ acts as a necessity evaluation model:

-Samples whose necessity score $\hat{R}_i$ below a pre-determined threshold are selected via Eq.~\ref{eq:data_threshold}, implying that the model $\theta$ does not own the capabilities to handle $x_i$ and requires fine-tuning.
+Then, a reward model parameterized as $\phi$ acts as a necessity evaluation model: Samples whose necessity score $\hat{R}_i$ below a pre-determined threshold are selected via Eq.~\ref{eq:data_threshold}, implying that the model $\theta$ does not own the capabilities to handle $x_i$ and requires fine-tuning.

 Another series of model-based importance estimation methods are based on datamodels~\cite{ilyas2022datamodels,park2023trak,jain2023data,kang2024performance,chhabra2024data,saunshi2022understanding,ye2024distilled}, where the contribution of each datapoint to the model's behavior is estimated.
 The datamodels can be implemented in any machine learning model which targets at predicting the influence of each datapoint on the performance of the trained model~\cite{koh2017understanding,jain2022influence,liu2024training,picard2024influenciae,bae2024training,covert2024scaling}.